Marie Henriette of Austria

 Marie Henriette of Austria (Marie Henriette Anne; 23 August 1836 – 19 September 1902) was Queen of the Belgians as the wife of King Leopold II.
 The marriage was arranged against the will of both Marie Henriette and Leopold and became unhappy due to their dissimilarity, and after 1872 the couple lived separate lives, though they continued to appear together in public.
 Queen Marie Henriette was described as an energetic and intelligent horsewoman, foremost devoted to her animals.
 In 1895, she openly retired from public life and lived her last seven years in the city of Spa, where she became known as "The Queen of Spa".

 Early life

-Marie Henriette was one of five children from the marriage of Archduke Joseph, Palatine of Hungary, and Duchess Maria Dorothea of Württemberg.
+Marie Henriette was the youngest of five children from the marriage of Archduke Joseph, Palatine of Hungary, and Duchess Maria Dorothea of Württemberg.
 Marie Henriette was a cousin of Emperor Ferdinand I of Austria, and granddaughter of Leopold II, Holy Roman Emperor, through her father.
 She was also a first cousin, once removed to the future Queen Mary of the United Kingdom through her mother.

 Her father was Palatine of Hungary, and she spent a great deal of her childhood in the Buda Castle in Hungary.
 She lost her father at the age of ten.
 After her father's death, she became a ward of Archduke John of Austria at the Palais Augarten in Vienna.
 It was said that she was raised by her mother "as a boy".
 Marie Henriette was a vivid and energetic person with a strong will and a hot temperament, interested in riding.